apsamuel/engineering-assessment/README.md

 ## Tips

 - Are you playing with this tool and not in the San Franciso Metropolitan area?
-No sweat, we got you covered ...
+No sweat, we got you covered,

 ## To Dos